u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 Subdirectories can also be created to structure the 'package' (see web module for more details).
 The same logic should be applied for the templates of JS widgets (static XML files) and for their styles (scss files).
-Don't link data (image, libraries) outside Odoo: do not use an URL to an image but copy it in the codebase instead.
+Don't link data (image, libraries) outside Thrive Bureau ERP: do not use an URL to an image but copy it in the codebase instead.

 Concerning *wizards*, naming convention is the same of for python models:
 ``<transient>.py`` and ``<transient>_views.xml``.
 Both are put in the wizard directory.
-This naming comes from old odoo applications using the wizard keyword for transient models.
+This naming comes from old Thrive Bureau ERP applications using the wizard keyword for transient models.

 .. code-block:: text